suswata/SKYBUG_TECHNOLOGIES_INTERNSHIIP/README.md

+## This Is a Tasked Based Intership Done as an AI Intern at Skybug Technologies from Dec 20 To Jan 20.
-## This Is a Tasked Based Intership Kindly Follow the steps to make sure the code runs in your local machine
+## Kindly Follow the steps to make sure the code runs in your local machine
 ## Steps:
 ### 1. Ensure the zip files are downloaded as they are without changing the file name (As they were used exactly in for extracting in the codes)
 ### 2. Make sure sufficient RAM (8GB or more) is awailable to run the codes smoothly.